The Battle of Szárhegy: 300 Székely warriors vs. 3,000 Tatars, 1658

 We know about the unfortunate Polish campaign of Prince Rákóczi György II of Transylvania but his insistence to keep his throne after the loss of the entire Transylvanian army has just made things worse.
 The soldiers were taken to Crimea where they were waiting for their ransom and there was neither money nor time to raise a new army inside the borders of Transylvania.

 The Ottomans punished Prince Rákóczi’s disobedience with repeated attacks for years which devastated the almost defenseless Principality.
-The rich “Fairy Garden” of late Prince Bethlen Gábor was open to the enemy.
+The rich “Fairy Garden” of the late Prince Bethlen Gábor was open to the enemy.
 The Crimean Tatars with their Moldavian allies decided to take advantage of the situation.
-In fact, the main income of Crimean Tatars came from slave trade, and seeing that the entire Transylvanian army had been captured, they thought they would make an easy job.
+In fact, the main income of Crimean Tatars came from the slave trade, and seeing that the entire Transylvanian army had been captured, they thought they would make an easy job.

 Grand Vizier Köprülü Mehmed ordered Pasha Ali to assault the country with his army.
 Desperately, Prince Rákóczi summoned the Székely border-guard warriors to his flag so the Székelyföld aka Szeklerland, the homeland of the Székelys was left undefended.
 At this time, the estimated number of Székely soldiers was about 20,000 men in the 17th century.